Primordial Fluctuations within Teleparallelism: Introduction

 \section{Introduction}

-Inflation is one of the most successful cosmological models, which is able to explain the structure of the universe observed today, in particular, the flatness problem.
-The predictions of each inflationary model are obtained through the quantization of the primordial fluctuations.
-Such scenario is demonstrated in \cite{TMuk,nonMal} for the simplest case that gravity is minimally coupled to a scalar field.
-The discussion can be also applied to higher-order gravity actions which have conformal equivalences to the minimal coupling cases \cite{TMuk}.
-More generically, it can be used in the most general second-order field equations~\cite{GG,GI} or general modified gravitational models of inflation \cite{GMG,Gao}.
+Inflation is one of the most successful cosmological models, which resolves problems of the flatness, the horizon, and provides explanation to the structure of the universe observed today.
+The physical observables of each inflationary model are obtained through the quantization of the primordial fluctuations.
+Such scenario is demonstrated in~\cite{TMuk,nonMal} for the simplest case that gravity is minimally coupled to a scalar field.
+The discussion can be also applied to higher-order gravity actions which have conformal equivalences to the minimal coupling cases~\cite{TMuk}.
+More generically, it can be used in the most general second-order field equations~\cite{GG,GI} or general modified gravitational models of inflation~\cite{GMG,Gao}.
+The problem of inflation can be also attacked via bifurcation arguments~\cite{Inf_bi}.